tyrantdavis/Logistic-Regression-Breast-Cancer/README.md

 Several questions will be asked:

-- What feature contributes most to the diagnosis of breast cancer?
+- What was the strongest indicator of cancer diagnosis?
+- How many patients were deemed to have cancer?
+- What was the strongest correlation to radius_mean?
 - What factor contributes least to the diagnosis of breast cancer?

-#### Why use a logistc regression algorithm to predict the outcome?
+#### Why use a logistic regression algorithm to predict the outcome?
 Logistic regression proves to be highly effective in classifying data, which aligns well with the objectives of this project.
 A data example is something, and simultaneously is not something else.
 This form of regression produces an output that represents a classification probability ranging from 0 to 1.
 Logistic regression is therefore appropriate for addressing classification issues in situations where traditional linear regression is inadequate.